DigDat

-Darren Diggs (born 1999/2000), known professionally as DigDat, is a British rapper from Deptford, London.
+Nathan Tokosi (born 10 November 1999), known professionally as DigDat, is a British rapper from Deptford, London.
 His single "Air Force" peaked at number 20 on the UK Singles Chart following the release of the remix featuring Krept and Konan and K-Trap; this was the first time one of his tracks had entered the top 20.
 His next single, "No Cap" with Loski, peaked at number 51.

 Career

 2018–2020: Beginnings and Ei8ht Mile

-Diggs began rapping in 2018, under the name "DigDat".
+Tokosi began rapping in 2018, under the name "DigDat".
 He gained recognition with his single "Air Force", which entered the UK Singles Chart at number 93 in September 2018.
 A remix of the track with features from Krept and Konan and K Trap was released in the following months; the track then peaked at number 20 in December 2018.

 He released his debut album, Ei8ht Mile, on 17 January 2020, including features from K Trap, D-Block Europe, Tee Grizzley, Aitch, and others.
 It peaked at number 12 on the UK Albums Chart.